hoagsie/vtm/loresheets.md

 <tr>
 <td><p><strong>Lost Secrets of the Milwaukee Chantry</strong></p></td>
 <td><p>N/A</p></td>
-<td><p>Secrets of the Null Zone and work of the former chantry <a
-href="Tremere" class="wikilink" title="Carna">Carna</a> used to belong
+<td><p>Secrets of the Null Zone and work of the former chantry [Carna](./tremere.md) used to belong
 to are detailed in this Loresheet.
-Characters with this loresheet can benefit can find the files of long gone Tremere for various merits, <a href="Blood_Sorcery" class="wikilink" title="blood sorcery">blood sorcery</a> knowledge, or hidden magical knowledge.
+Characters with this loresheet can benefit can find the files of long gone Tremere for various merits, [blood sorcery](./blood_sorcery.md) knowledge, or hidden magical knowledge.
 Higher levels give more occult secrets at a price.</p></td>
 <td><ul>
 <li>Page 228</li>